rodrigoi/game-of-life-backbonejs/README.md

 The solution is implemented around an "Application" namespace.

+##### The Global Events

+The applications works thanks to two global events.
+The "tick" event dispatched by the Ticker Component and the "Next Generation" button, and the "regenerate" event dispatched by the world view.

+When the Ticker dispatches a "tick" event, a handler in the world view scans the grid asking all the cells if they should be alive by the time the next tick arrives.
+Once the grid has been scanned, the view triggers the "regenerate" event.
+The cell model listens to this event, and resets itself to the next state.
+That triggers the change event on the view, that repaints the cell.

+That's how it's done.

+##### The Application

+The application class, thru it's initialize method provides the application entry point.
+It's in charge of creating and managing the ticket component and instantiating the main application view.

 ##### The Base Classes

 There are two base class that are implemented into the Backbone namespace, "component" and "dialog".